Terms and Conditions

 9. Law and Jurisdiction

-10. Classroom based training, E-Learning Platforms (Learning Management System) and Online Training Course material download
+10. face to face and online ‘Classroom’ based training, E-Learning Platforms (Learning Management System) and Online Training Course material download

 10.1 Sections 10 to 30 of our terms and conditions govern the sale and supply of training courses through our website.

-10.2 These sections of the terms and conditions shall cover both;
+10.2 These sections of the terms and conditions shall cover;

-Sale and supply of training to be delivered in a classroom based environment, and,
+Sale and supply of training to be delivered in person (face to face) or online classroom based environment, and,

-Sale and supply of online training course materials and the use of those course materials when downloaded.
+Sale and supply of online training course materials and the use of those course materials when downloaded, and

 10.5 This document does not affect any statutory rights you may have as a consumer.